Last updated: October 2018

 Bacs progress against Charter targets

-- Having one member of our senior executive team who is responsible and accountable for gender diversity and inclusion; setting internal targets for gender diversity in our senior management; and publishing progress annually against these targets
+- Having one member of our senior management team who is responsible and accountable for gender diversity and inclusion; setting internal targets for gender diversity in our senior management; and publishing progress annually against these targets

-- Proactively generating interest among suitable female candidates for any new or vacant positions at senior executive and line manager levels.
+- Proactively generating interest among suitable female candidates for any new or vacant positions at senior management and line manager levels.
 Due to high levels of employee stability within the organisation, Bacs will continue to foster a robust pipeline at all levels by ensuring effective talent review, succession planning, performance management and development processes are undertaken

 - Continuing to support family friendly employment and flexibility policies that apply to all employees